-You can also register your interest to receive communications from us about relevant courses and events, including RCPCH Conference and exhibition, when new dates are announced.
+- You can also register your interest to receive communications from us about relevant courses and events, including RCPCH Conference and exhibition, when new dates are announced (consent).
 This is optional and based on your consent so you can unsubscribe at any time by contacting email@example.com or if you are a member, you can unsubscribe via your online account.

-If you are not able to complete your booking, we may also contact you to remind you that the booking is still pending so that we can complete your registration.
+- If you are not able to complete your booking, we may also contact you to remind you that the booking is still pending so that we can complete your registration (contractual obligation).
 You will also have the opportunity to opt out on every communication.

 Abstracts and proposals

 Submission of an abstract or proposal is entirely voluntary.
 You may withdraw your submission at any time by contacting firstname.lastname@example.org.
 If your proposal or abstract is successful, we will write to you to let you know and ask you to formally accept the offer.
-Once you have done this and agreed to our terms and conditions, your personal data will be processed as part of our performance of a contract with you to administer, as agreed, your session at the event or course.
+Once you have done this and agreed to our terms and conditions, your personal data will be processed to administer, as agreed, your session at the event or course (contract obligation).